-Greenpeace NZ objects to the Proposal for Representation for the 2019 elections notified by Environment Canterbury.
+I object to the Proposal for Representation for the 2019 elections notified by Environment Canterbury.

-We object on the basis that the proposal exceeds the $\pm$ 10% fair representation criteria required by the Local Electoral Act in not just one, but four out of the seven proposed wards.
+I object on the basis that the proposal exceeds the +/- 10% fair representation criteria required by the Local Electoral Act in not just one, but four out of the seven proposed wards.

 In 2010 the National Government sacked democratically elected Councillors and replaced them with Government appointed commissioners.
-For eight years Cantabrians have been denied their democratic rights.
+For eight years, we Cantabrians have been denied their democratic rights.
 Full democracy has yet to be returned.